Performance attribution: History

 The report also suggested that portfolios should be compared with various sector returns.

-In 1972, Eugene Fama's Components of Investment Performance suggested decomposing observed returns into returns from "selectivty", or the ability of managers to pick the best securities given a level of risk, and "timing", or the ability to predict general market price movements.
+In 1972, Eugene Fama's Components of Investment Performance suggested decomposing observed returns into returns from "selectivity", or the ability of managers to pick the best securities given a level of risk, and "timing", or the ability to predict general market price movements.
 The "timing" effect, or the effect of market return, was the first example of a factor used in performance attribution.

 Holdings-based attribution history

 Holdings based return attribution began to be developed after the 1970s as one group of attribution methods; these attribution methods required portfolio holding data to conduct performance attribution.

 In 1972, a working group of the Society of Investment Analysts (UK) published The Measurement of Portfolio Performance for Pension Funds.
 This paper introduced the idea that active performance can be analysed by comparing the returns of different notional portfolios.
 In particular, if one examines the performance of a portfolio that holds each sector at the active weight, while earning a passive return within each sector, one can measure exactly the amount of value that is added by asset allocation decisions.
 The paper proposes that the performance of a fund depend on the selection of asset classes (now described as Asset allocation) and on the selection of securities within an asset class.

 In 1985 and 1986, Brinson and Fachler (1985) and Brinson, Hood, and Beebower (1986) introduced the Brinson models as a foundation for investment portfolio performance attribution.
 These models sub-divided active returns due to active management into security selection - return achieved through selecting different securities than the benchmark, and asset allocation - return achieved through weighting asset classes in a portfolio differently than the benchmark.
 The Brinson-Fachler methodology underpins many public performance attribution analyses.
 Morningstar, for example, includes a whitepaper on their mode of employing the Brinson-Fachler methodology.
 Morningstar is known for its analysis of long-only mutual funds, but the Brinson-Fachler analysis is also applicable to hedge ranking funds.

 The Brinson model performance attribution can be described as "arithmetic attribution" in the sense that it describes the difference between the portfolio return and the benchmark return.
 For example, if the portfolio return was 21%, and the benchmark return was 10%, arithmetic attribution would explain 11% of value added.
 However, arithmetic attribution faces problems in multi-period performance attribution because while benchmark returns and portfolio returns compound over multiple periods, the sum of return differences between a portfolio and a benchmark does not equal the difference between their compounded returns.
 Bacon (2002) proposed geometric excess return, as part of a geometric attribution, as a solution to this problem, and suggested that geometric attributions are preferable because they are compoundable, they are convertible among currencies, and they are proportionate (between different asset bases from period to period).